 Plague: The very next year, in 686, plague broke out at Jarrow.
 The Life of Ceolfrith, written in about 710, records that only two surviving monks were capable of singing the full offices; one was Ceolfrith and the other a young boy, who according to the anonymous writer had been taught by Ceolfrith.
 The two managed to do the entire service of the liturgy until others could be trained.
 The young boy was almost certainly Bede, who would have been about 14.

 Scriptorium: There must have been a large scriptorium at Jarrow as the famous 75 lb.
-Codex Amiantinus that was to be a gift for Pope Gregory II was produced by St. Ceolfrith.
+Codex Amiantinus that was to be a gift for Pope Gregory II was likely produced there or at Wearmouth Abbey by St. Ceolfrith.

-This Bible was a great set of handwritten and illuminated volumes using the Vulgate Bible.
+This Bible was handwritten from a copy of the Vulgate Bible.
 It is possible that the Jarrow scriptorium is where Bede did his writing also.